<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 If high level ATC classification (level 4) is to be performed for a project, any term assigned a multi-ATC code needs to be manually assigned by the coding specialist using the dose, route, and indication of the associated drug.
 Terms will be coded to the highest level of specificity possible.

 World Health Organization (WHO) designed the WHO Drug Dictionary for medication coding.
 In 2005, the Uppsala Monitoring Centre (UMC) introduced the WHO Drug Dictionary Enhanced (WHODDE) Browser.
 WHO-DDE combines data from the original WHO Drug Dictionary (WHO-DD) with additional country-specific drug information.
 UMC is responsible for maintenance and publishing the dictionary.
-UMC releases the WHO Drug Dictionary on a quarterly basis which can be used by organizations as per subscription.
-The next WHODrug Dictionary release is due in June 2017.
+UMC releases the WHO Drug Dictionary twice a year i.e. March and September which can be used by organisations as per subscription.
+The next WHODrug Dictionary release is due in March 2025.

 • COSTART (Coding Symbols for a Thesaurus of Adverse Reaction Terms)